Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Bermuda has no competition laws in respect of M&A.

 Are any anti-bribery provisions in force?

-Further, the UK Bribery Act 2010 has extra-territorial effect and thus has direct implications for Bermuda, which is a British overseas territory, such that Bermuda-based companies with a nexus to the United Kingdom can be prosecuted in the United Kingdom if they are involved in bribery anywhere in the world.
+Further, the UK Bribery Act 2010 has extra-territorial effect and thus has potential direct implications for Bermuda, which is a British overseas territory, such that Bermuda-based companies with a nexus to the United Kingdom could be prosecuted in the United Kingdom if they are involved in bribery anywhere in the world.